 1. Main facts and figures

-- overall, in 2016/17, there was an average of 418 incidents per month where force was used by staff on young people in young offender institutions and secure training centres in England and Wales
+- in 2017/18, there was an average of 549 incidents per month where staff used force on young people in custody in England and Wales

 - the rate of use of force incidents was lower for White young people in custody than for young people from all other ethnic groups combined

 The ethnic categories used in this data